mcascallares/schema-references-sandbox/README.md

 org.apache.kafka.common.InvalidRecordException: Log record DefaultRecord(offset=0, timestamp=1671010385783, key=1 bytes, value=16 bytes) is rejected by the record interceptor io.confluent.kafka.schemaregistry.validator.RecordSchemaValidator
 ```

+That happens because Schema Validation is enabled and the messages we are sending **do not contain schema IDs**: This record has failed the validation on broker

 7. Let's now disable the validation (you should see `Completed updating config for topic test-schemas.`)

 ```shell